unabridged/motion/README.md

 Broadly speaking, these initiatives are on our roadmap:

 - Decouple from Stimulus for fewer dependencies (in progress)
+- Enhanced documentation and usage examples
-- Support more ViewComponent-like libraries.
+- Support more ViewComponent-like libraries: [trailblazer/cells](https://github.com/trailblazer/cells), [dry-rb/dry-view](https://github.com/dry-rb/dry-view), [komposable/komponent](https://github.com/komposable/komponent)
 - AnyCable support for ultra-scalable performance
 - Support communication via AJAX instead of (or in addition to) websockets